clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

    Two options for partitioning appear.

 #.
-Select :guilabel:`Auto Partition` to accept the default configuration, or
+Navigate and select :guilabel:`Auto Partition` to accept the default
-   :guilabel:`Add Partition` to add partitions manually.
+   configuration, or :guilabel:`Add Partition` to add partitions manually.
 See instructions below.

 #.
 Select :kbd:`Enter` to :kbd:`Confirm`.